 In addition to insufficient onsite parking for lodgers there are no spaces for visitors and trade services.

-Therefore, for this particular development, the numbers of onsite parking spaces in the proposal are insufficient and the DA rejected.
+Therefore, for this particular development, the numbers of onsite parking spaces in the proposal are insufficient.

 The Traffic and Parking report states in part: